CLI

 One of the main benefits of using schema subsetting is that it allows you to customize the API that is exposed to clients, which can make it easier to maintain and evolve the schema over time.
 It also allows you to create specialized schemas for different clients or use cases, which can improve the performance and scalability of your GraphQL server.

-The rules for schema views are inspired by Apollo Contracts and follow the same rule set outlined in their documentation.
+The rules for schema views are inspired by Hive Contracts and follow the same rule set outlined in their documentation.
 The rules are based on the Federation v1 standard.

 To include and exclude types, etc. from your schema we use the @tag